 Anyone that is hosting business critical internal data must be experts in the field, with a commercial focus on the cloud; and have a dedicated, experienced, certified team whose primary responsibility is to architect, deploy, secure, manage and support cloud infrastructure.

-The data centre is the foundation on which robust cloud infrastructure is built.
+The data center is the foundation on which robust cloud infrastructure is built.

-Once again, you will want to know that the data centre provider is a specialist in facilities management.
-Look for a proven track record in building secure, certified, highly available data centres with redundancy and resilience across power (dual UPS, dual generators), CRAC (computer room air conditioning) and fire risk mitigation.
+Once again, you will want to know that the data center provider is a specialist in facilities management.
+Look for a proven track record in building secure, certified, highly available data centers with redundancy and resilience across power (dual UPS, dual generators), CRAC (computer room air conditioning) and fire risk mitigation.

 It is also advisable to select an open access, vendor neutral site at one of the main peering points for Internet connectivity.
 In doing this, you will not be restricted in your choice of private or public connectivity into or out of your cloud environment, or paying a premium for Internet breakout due to vendor lock-ins.